dessertivore/tube-feed-manager/README.md

 In separate terminals:

-- While in `database` directory:
+- Start up the database, with PostgreSQL and Docker:

 ```shell
 make database
 ```

-- While in `backend` directory:
+- Start up the API:

 ```shell
 make backend
 ```

-- Then while in `frontend` directory:
+- Start up the React frontend:

 ```shell
 make frontend
 ```

-Can then be used via React frontend.
+App can then be used via React frontend.